Supersilent

 Supersilent is a Norwegian avant-garde-improvisational music group formed at Nattjazz in Bergen in 1997.
-The trio Veslefrekk was asked to play with electronic musician Helge "Deathprod" Stein.
+The trio Veslefrekk was asked to play with electronic musician Helge "Deathprod" Sten.
 The fusion of the experimental jazz group with Sten's rumbling drones and noise was so successful that they united as Supersilent.

 That same year, their triple debut album 1-3 was released as the first release on the record label Rune Grammofon.
 The band attracted attention with their aggressive combination of improvised jazz, frirock and noise blowouts.
 They are known for making only improvised music and for the distinctive uniformity of their album covers.

 Status

 Many details regarding the band suggests jazz as a classification: three of the four members of the band were formally educated as jazz musicians, the group regularly participate in jazz festivals, and their approach is to a certain extent informed by more amorphous, freer forms of jazz.
 However, their prominent use of electronic instrumentation such as synthesizers, theremin, loop pedals, and tape loops, as well as the rejection of traditional jazz structures, leads some to place the group's music outside their personal conception of the jazz genre.